How to Treat Red Marks & Acne Scars

 What about AHAs for acne marks?
 Alpha hydroxy acids (AHAs, like glycolic or lactic acid) work on the surface of the skin, which absolutely can help fade discolorations, just like a BHA.
 However, AHAs cannot penetrate oil and exfoliate inside the pore like BHA, so they are not as adept at treating breakouts or clogged pores.
 When deciding between the two, try a BHA exfoliant first.

 - Use a broad-spectrum SPF 30 product every day, without exception.
 Unprotected exposure to UV light (which will get to your skin whether it's sunny or cloudy) hurts your skin's ability to heal, which means the red marks from acne will stick around longer.
-UV exposure damages skin cells and skin's immune defenses (even if you aren't tanning or sunburned), making healing slower and less efficient.
+UV exposure damages skin cells and skin's immune defenses (even if you aren't tanning or sunburned), making skin's natural healing processes slower and less efficient.
 Protecting your skin from UV exposure every day is critical to fading discolorations, plus it keeps your skin healthier- and younger-looking longer.
 Now that's win-win![6, 7]

 Paula's Choice has several excellent SPF-rated daytime moisturizers for protection without risking more breakouts!
-For the face, our Skin Balancing Ultra-Sheer Daily Defense Broad Spectrum SPF 30, Clear Ultra-Light Daily Fluid Broad Spectrum SPF 30, or Resist Youth-Extending Daily Fluid Broad Spectrum SPF 50 are great options.
+For the face, our Skin Balancing Ultra-Sheer Daily Defense Broad Spectrum SPF 30, Clear Ultra-Light Daily Fluid Broad Spectrum SPF 30, or Resist Youth-Extending Daily Fluid Broad Spectrum SPF 50 are great lightweight options.

 You also can consider combining a foundation or tinted moisturizer with SPF 30 and a pressed powder with sunscreen!
 That can be a great option for facial protection, particularly for oily, acne-prone skin that likely needs coverage and shine control.